0dan0/qr/docs/control/spltrigger/README.md

         }
 </style>

-# Sound Pressure Level (SPL) Trigger to Start and Stop Captures
+# Sound Pressure Level Trigger to Start/Stop Captures

-This trigger uses the level of the audio detected start and stop captures.
+This trigger uses the SPL of the audio detected start and stop captures.
 Example: Rocket launches with an uncertain launch time, set the SPL to automatically start a capture when the engines fire.

 ## Customize SPL Detected Capture